 To make up for widespread deforestation and keep China well stocked with trees, on 12th March 植树节 people go out and plant trees.
 It is not a holiday and was instituted as late as 1981.

 The most revered of Buddhist bodhisattvas is Guanyin ➚, the Goddess of Mercy who intercedes on behalf of any who pray to her.
 Her birthday is traditionally marked by a minor festival on the 19th of the second lunar month.
-One of the holiest place sacred to her is on Putuo Island, Zhejiang where she has a tall statue on the ocean edge.
+One of the holiest places sacred to her is on Putuo Island, Zhejiang where there is a tall statue looking out East over the ocean.

 Celebrated on the 3rd day of the 3rd Lunar month, Shangsi was traditionally a day for cleaning the house and going away on an outing.
 It is not an official holiday in China.
 The festival marks the birthday of the Queen Mother of the West ➚ (Xi Wangmu), a leading Daoist deity and is also known as the Banquet of Peaches of Immortality.
 The day is associated with many folk beliefs to do with the opening of portals between the living and the dead.
 The founding Yellow Emperor is also believed to have had his birthday on this day.
 Sticky rice cakes called baba 粑粑 are sometimes eaten.